alankrantas/alankrantas/notes/investigations.md

 Right to appoint or remove directors
 ```

 Qin's correspondence address is the same as EBC UK.
-It's not exactly clear if Qun remains a person with significant control directly to EBC UK.
+It's not clear that if Qun remains a person with significant control directly over EBC UK.

 Huazheng Qin had published at least two papers: "Self-Adaptive Cloud Pricing Strategies with Markov Prediction and Data Mining Method" (2012) and "A Graph-based Recommendation across Heterogeneous Domains" (2015).
 Qin is also the director of **EBC Tech LTD.** or **EBC Tech Limited**.
 (May 2020, CR No. 2944304), located in Hong Kong, which describes itself as "a technology enterprise specializing in application software customization development and data mining."